Bike Sizing is a process to determine if a particular bicycle is of a suitable frame size and geometry to accommodate the rider in a position that:

 Disadvantages: not seeing the cyclist ride, not predicting a final fit position before selecting a frame size and component mix.

-2/ using normative range joint angle measurements, derived from observation and measurement of a cyclist on a bike.
+2/ using normative range joint angle measurements, derived from observation and measurement of a cyclist on a bike, along with overall postural and positional assessment and refinement.

 Advantages: more accurately predicts a final fit position, and can be used to specify component selections including crank arm length, seat post set back, saddle, stem and bars.
 Can be used in conjunction with frame finder software to identify suitable specific makes and models.